By Andrea Montes, member of the Baud team.

 Shared purpose

 Today, when it has been proven that employees are the driving force of companies even in the most complex moments.
-Today, more than ever, your well-being must be prioritized through the construction of a corporate culture that invites you to feel involved, to contribute knowing that you receive, to connect more than professionals, people.
+Today, more than ever, their well-being must be prioritized through the construction of a corporate culture that invites to feel involved, to contribute knowing that you receive, to connect more than professionals, people.

 _